 Carrier/Route Listing for San Antonio Color Codes

-Blue or Black with Yellow Background - These routes are not automatically included in the next bid cycle because there is some kind of discrepancy or they are completing a route count and inspection (RCI) and blocked from bidding.
+Blue or Black with Yellow Background – These routes are not automatically included in the next bid cycle because there is some kind of issue/discrepancy or they are completing a route count and inspection (RCI).
+That could change if corrected before the push date.

-Purple – The carrier awarded the previously vacant route and their reporting date.
+Purple – The carrier who is awarded the previously vacant route and their reporting date.

 Brown – Unassigned regulars (UAR).